rcmgleite/reward-system/README.md

 ### 2.3 - Node insertion
 Nodes can be added to the tree on invite insertion. <br>
-When each node is inserted, the application adds the new node and update the height of all nodes on that subtree recursively. <br>
+When each node is inserted, the application update the height of all nodes on its subtree recursively. <br>

 ### 2.4 - Invite insertion
 The invite insertion function has the following constraints: <br>